-- 3 credits of ASTU 100, ASTU 101, ASTU 150, Arts One, ENGL 100, WRDS 150, WRDS 350, or transferable equivalents.
+- One of ASTU 100, ASTU 101, ASTU 150, Arts One, ENGL 100, WRDS 150, WRDS 350, or transferable equivalents.
 Applicants are exempt if they have a previous degree from an institution where English was the language of instruction.
 Successful completion of the Arts One Program or the Coordinated Arts Program (CAP) will also fulfill the School’s English requirement.

 - At least 18 credits of coursework in the social sciences and humanities (i.e., Arts).
 Suggested subject areas include, but are not limited to, Anthropology, Canadian History, Economics, Family Studies, Gender Studies, Indigenous Studies, Political Science, Psychology, and Sociology.
 For applicants currently attending UBC, we recommend NURS 180 and FNIS 100 as electives.

 - A GPA of at least 2.67 (68%) on the most recent 30 credits completed preceding application, calculated on grades from transcripts received with the application.

 - Proven suitability for a career in social work as demonstrated by a minimum of 100 hours of relevant employment and/or volunteer history.

 - If an applicant’s language of prior study is not English, an official test of English is required.
 The applicant needs either: TOEFL, with a score of at least 580/237/93, or Academic (not general) IELTS, with a minimum overall band score of 6.5 with no other component less than 6.0.